Where Things Go and Why It Matters

 | Mobile view | Desktop layout scaled down to fit a phone screen.
 Text becomes illegible, charts become decorative blurs. | Single-column layout with one card per row.
 Fewer metrics at readable size.
 Tap to expand for detail. |

 The card-based pattern helps manage density at any level.
 Self-contained cards with clear boundaries, consistent internal layouts, and adequate spacing let users process each card as a unit.
 Cards also respond well to responsive layouts, stacking cleanly on smaller screens without losing their internal structure.
+Miller's Law suggests that people can hold roughly seven items in working memory.
+A dashboard section with more than seven or eight visual elements needs sub-grouping or a second level of drill-down.

 Responsive Considerations